Symbologies

 Barcode Symbologies

 There are many different kinds of barcodes.
 Each type is known as a “barcode symbology”.
-Perhaps the most common type of barcode is the U.P.C. but U.P.C. is just one of many different symbologies; below you’ll find additional sample bar codes.
+Perhaps the most common type of barcode is the U.P.C. but U.P.C. is just one of many different symbologies; below you’ll find additional sample barcodes.

 Each symbology has its own features and benefits and certain industries or application areas have adopted certain symbologies in order to use some particular feature or benefit of that symbology.
 Each has its own barcode symbology identifier traits.
 Regardless of the symbology, it’s essential to use a barcode verification to ensure successful scanning.

 Not only are there many barcode symbologies, but there are several general types of symbologies: Linear, Multi-row stacked, and 2D Matrix.
+Learn about specific barcode symbologies to see all the variations available to you.

 Barcode Symbologies

 The most common type of symbology is Linear, and U.P.C. is an example of a linear symbology.
 The barcode symbology identifier of linear types is that encode data in the pattern of bar and space widths, in a single row of bars.
 In a linear symbology, a group of bars and spaces represent a data character with a defined structure, usually a fixed number of modules and a fixed number of bars and spaces.
-It is this characteristic of linear bar codes that makes them “self clocking”.
+It is this characteristic of linear barcodes that makes them “self-clocking”.
 These can be scanned easily by a line scanner such as a laser scanner or a linear CCD.